christophe-rd/fuelinex/notes/fleetingnotes/2025_fleetingNotes.md

 #### From Roots to Leaves: Tree Growth Phenology in Forest Ecosystems
-Roberto Silvestro, Sergio Rossi, Yann Vitasse, 2025 **Permanent notes:**
+Roberto Silvestro, Sergio Rossi, Yann Vitasse, 2025 **Permanent notes:** YES
-Cool picture about timeline hiustory of phenology.
+Cool picture about timeline history of phenology.
 Autumnal phenology and specifically budset are often used as a proxy for the end of growth.
 After exposure to chilling conditions, buds move from endodormancy to ecodormancy, during which they are able to resume growth in response to warm conditions (i.e. forcing) and increasing photoperiod.
 These changes yield important biochemical feedbacks on plant carbon metabolism and the non-structural carbohydrates NSC dynamics.
 At this stage, giberellins increases and abscisic acid decreases, cell membrane fluidity increases and influx of calcium enters the meristematic cells, eventually triggering cell elongation and division triggering budbreak.
 Resumption of primary shoot growth relies on deep understandiong of physiological processes that occur during dormancy.
 Depending on the species: